panzerdp/dmitripavlutin.com/content/posts/087-parse-url/index.md

 More handy than accessing the raw query string is to access the query parameters.

-An easy access of query parameters gives `url.searchParams` property.
+An easy way to pick query parameters gives `url.searchParams` property.
 This property holds an instance of [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams).

 `URLSearchParams` object provides lots of method (like `get(param)`, `has(param)`) to access the query string parameters.